AranthaG/AranthaG/README.md

-# Hey there! 👋 I am Arantha
+# Hey, I'm Arantha! 👋

 ### 🧩 About Me
 👨‍💻 A tech explorer passionate about **Cybersecurity**, **Open Source**, and **UX/UI Design**.